rz93594/xmas-sw-wars/README.md

 QNAP -> ContainerStation -> Import -> +Import -> Browse Local -> import war.tar
 ```

+### Notes

 - Script echos out status in color to container console for tracking
-- Script has run for 30 days straight with no power cycles on ESP32 board..one hard power cycle was needed to.
+- Script has run for 30 days straight with no power cycles on ESP32 board

 ### ToDo

 - Move IP address to variable setting
-- Move execution script to dyanmic download
+- Move light control script to dyanmic download and out of Container image for live updates